• Skip to primary navigation

 green smoothie with protein powder pin.

-This Green Protein Smoothie with Protein Powder recipe blends almond milk, vanilla protein powder, frozen banana and spinach into a refreshing lean, green, and vegan shake.
+This Green Protein Smoothie recipe blends almond milk, vanilla protein powder, frozen banana and spinach into a refreshing lean, green, and vegan shake.
 The perfect quick and healthy breakfast or post work out snack.

-green protein smoothie in a jar with a straw.
+Green smoothie in a mason jar with a purple straw.

 Jump to: